jpratt2/CucumberTemplateJava/README.md

-# CucumberTemplateJava
-Cucumber Template for Java
+# Cucumber Template for Java

 This Cucumber template is designed for use with Java, Maven, IntelliJ, and the Gherkin plugin for IntelliJ (https://plugins.jetbrains.com/plugin/9164-gherkin).

 It is not necessary to use quotation marks in these Gherkin statements.